lijing-susan/starwhale/docs/docs/instances/server/Model/Model.md

 Model version information consists of two parts: Overview and files.

-**Overview**: The basic information of a model version, including model name, model version name, model version aliases, and the created time of a dataset version.
+**Overview**: The basic information of a model version, including model name, model version name, model version aliases, and the created time of a model version.

 ![image](https://user-images.githubusercontent.com/101299635/234795667-e2331a52-351d-4dcd-a5ad-631596cd2ea9.png)